yassine20011/tp/README.md

-It converts numbers into French words
+A program that transforms numbers into French words.